Lilly Bits O' Heaven - Angelic Shichon Puppies

 My favorite exercise pen is made by IRIS.
 There are two sizes available.
 The smaller one is really nice but the sides are shorter so if you are planning on using your containment area over the long term, the taller one might be better.
 For the smaller on you MUST purchase the additional panels.
 This makes a wonderful three by six area.

-The larger and taller one is also very nice.
-It must be set up in a square.
-The square gives you a four by four area.
+The larger and taller one is also very nice and a better choice if you want to use your containment area into adulthood.
 There are additional panels you can purchase for it also if you want more space as your puppy gets older.
 With additional panels you would have a four by eight area.

 Litter Box & accessories